stevendaye/dnd-builder/README.md

   - adds a new text block to the list when TextElement is clicked
   - adds a new image block to the list when ImageElement is clicked
-  - edits text in the TextBlock component
+  - edits or updates text in the TextBlock component
-  - exports the list to JSON format when SaveButton is clicked
+  - exports landing page data to JSON format when Save button is clicked

 - **npx vitest run tests/components/Editor.test.ts**